-The Jamestown Public Schools and the parents of the students participating in activities, services, and programs funded by Title I agree that this compact outlines how they will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership that will help children achieve the State's high standards.
-This school-parent compact is in effect during the 2020-2021 school year.
+The Jamestown Public Schools, who receive Title I, Part A funds, and the parents of the students participating in Title I, Part A activities, services, and programs agree that this compact outlines how they may share the responsibility for improved student academic achievement and the means by which the school and parents shall build and develop a partnership that may help children achieve the State's high standards.

+This school-parent compact is in effect during the 2023-2024 school year.